Primary Focal Plantar

 If skin irritation occurs, topical hydrocortisone cream treatment is often recommended.
 In the absence of skin irritation, the antiperspirant should be applied every night for 1 week until sweating is reduced.
 Once the antiperspirant has taken effect, the period between treatment re-application may be extended to once per week, or less frequently, as long as desired results are maintained.

 Tap water iontophoresis is also considered a first line treatment for plantar sweating.
 [7,145] Side effects are generally limited to mild stinging and redness.
 Treatment should be provided three to five times per week until the patient achieves dryness, generally at two to four weeks, and then spaced out to longer intervals to maintain satisfaction.
-Two iontophoresis devices are currently available in the U.S.: both the Drionic and the Fischer Model MD-1a Iontophoresis units have received U.S. Food and Drug Administration approval for treating hyperhidrosis.
+These iontophoresis devices are currently available in the U.S.: the Drionic, The Fischer (by R.A.
+Fischer) and Hidrex USA's DVP1000.
+These iontophoresis devices have been cleared by the U.S. Food and Drug Administration to treat hyperhidrosis.
 With iontophoresis, the patient avoids the irritation often associated with aluminum chloride use and, after training, can perform the procedure at home.
 [7, 58] The efficacy of iontophoresis depends a lot on correct technique, the device used, adequate mineral content in the water used, and patient training (when performing home treatment).
 For information about recommended techniques and regimens, click here.

 In addition to simple tap water iontophoresis, clinicians have also used iontophoresis to deliver anticholinergics and other drugs to areas affected by hyperhidrosis.
 This may increase the duration of dryness.